FliProd/ml4hc_project1/README.md

 ### Setup

+#### Environment
 To create the environment run:

-    'conda env create -f environment.yml --prefix venv'
+    conda env create -f environment.yml --prefix venv

 To activate the environment run:

-    'conda activate venv -n ml4hc_p1'
+    conda activate venv -n ml4hc_p1

 To deactivate the environment run:

-    'conda deactivate'
+    conda deactivate

 To update the environment run:

-    'conda env update --prefix ./venv --file environment.yml  --prune'
+    conda env update --prefix ./venv --file environment.yml  --prune

+#### Data

+Download the data.zip file from moodle and store the .csv files in the data/raw/ directory.

 ## Running models

-Always run the models from the root directory (where the README.md resides)

-### RNN

-Set the model in the train_rnn.py file at the bottom in the function call.
-Then run:

-    python3 src/train/train_rnn.py
+For most models just set the appropriate value for config['model'] in config/config.py.
+The hyperparameters can be set in the models/hyperparameters.py file.
+Then to actually train/evaluate the model execute:

+    python main.py

+This will then call the appropriate training function which either loads wheights from a stored model with the same hyperparameters or trains it from scratch.
+After loading/training the model main.py also evaluates it according to the dataset.

+For ensemble and our cnn just run:
+    python train_cnn.py
+    python ensemble.py

 ## Folder Structure
 ```